squint-cljs/squint/README.md

 If you want to use squint, but with the normal ClojureScript standard library and data structures, check out [cherry](https://github.com/squint-cljs/cherry).

-> :warning: This project is a work in progress and may still undergo breaking
-> changes.

 ## Quickstart

-Although it's early days, you're welcome to try out `squint` and submit issues.

 ``` shell
 $ mkdir squint-test && cd squint-test